Tassaduq Hussain

-Tassaduq Hussain (1930 13 January 1982) was a Pakistani film music director.
+Tassaduq Hussain (1936 13 January 1982) was a Pakistani film music director.
 He is known for composing playback music for the Lollywood movies Roopmati Baaz Bahadur (1960), Humrahi (1966), Zinda Laash (1967), and Nai Laila Naya Majnu (1969).
-He was honored with the Presidential Award in 1960.
+He was honored with the Presidential Pride of Performance award in 1960.

 Early life and career

-Tassaduq Hussain was born in Patiala, British India in 1930.
-He learned classical music from Ustad Ghafoor Khan.
-In addition, he learned music direction of films from Victor George.
+Tassaduq Hussain was born in Lahore, British India in 1936.
+He learned classical music from Ustad Salamat Ali Khan of Sham Chaurasia gharana.

 Tassaduq Hussain's debut film Chhoti Begum was released on 11 May 1956.
 It was a golden jubilee blockbuster.
 For Sabiha Khanum, he employed vocalist Kausar Parveen's voice.

 He had a lucky year in 1957 as he scored two films, Daata and Nigaar.
 Saleem Raza's song "Kar Saari Khataein Muaaf Meri", became an instant hit in the earlier movie, which also starred Sabiha Khanum with Sudhir in the lead roles.

-In 1958, Hussain received two films Naya Zamana and Naya Daur.
+In 1958, Hussain scored two films: Naya Zamana and Naya Daur.
 The 1960 movies Bhabi and Shahzadi included music by him.

 For the movie Roopmati Baaz Bahadur, Hussain got the President Award for best music director in 1960.
 He composed the music for "Ghalib" and "Zameen Ka Chand" in 1961.
 Despite high expectations, Hussain's great score for the movie Ghalib failed to live up to the box office.
 With the exception of "Hei Bus Kei Har Ik Unke" which was recorded in a typical mujra style, the other ghazals were composed in a romantic way.

 The 1962 movie Mera Kaya Qasur featured his compositions; "Aye Maa Tujhe Main Dhundun Kahan", "Choro Haath Baat Karo", "Main Ban Ke Dulhan Nachun", and "Meri Bhabhi Nahin Tu Meri Maa Hai".
-The songs "Sehra Mubarak Ho", and "Tera Kaun Yahan" were the result of the collaboration of Saleem Raza and Tasadduq Hussain.
+The songs "Sehra Mubarak Ho", and "Tera Kaun Yahan" were the result of Tasadduq Hussain's collaboration with Saleem Raza.

 After composing the score for the 1966 musical picture Hamrahi, he gained considerable recognition.
-Masood Rana sang the soundtracks of the film and almost all of them rose to popularity.
+Masood Rana sang the soundtracks of the film and almost all became popular.

 With the film Nai Laila Naya Majnu, Hussain stayed active from 1969 to 1972.
-He created some thrilling gems using the voices of Ahmad Rushdi and Mala for the film.
+He created some thrilling song sung by Ahmad Rushdi and Mala for the film.
 The other movies were Shabistan, Dastaan, Road To Swat, Naya Savera, Ali Baba Chalis Chor, Shahi Faqeer, Rabb Di Shaan, and Love in Jungle.
 His last movie Haseena Maan Jayegi was released in 1980.

 Death

-After a seven-year hiatus, Hussain died on 13 January 1982, not long after his final movie.
+After a seven-year hiatus, Hussain made his final movie.
+Then he died on 13 January 1982, not long after his final movie.